leger-labs/leger/backend/3-business-logic.md

 3. The version number is incremented, not reverted
 4. Restoration action is recorded in the version history

+**Implementation Approach:**
+- Version operations implemented in the VersionDomain module
+- Diff computation performed in the Worker
+- JSON comparison utilities for efficient difference detection
+- Explicit versioning in transaction-based operations

+## Multi-Tenant Resource Provisioning Logic

+Leger provides dedicated resources for each tenant account, managed through the Resource Provisioning domain.

+**Resource Provisioning Flow:**
+1. Account creation triggers resource provisioning
+2. System creates dedicated resources for the tenant:
+   - R2 bucket for object storage
+   - Upstash Redis instance for caching
+3. Resource identifiers and access details are stored securely
+4. Resources are tagged with tenant identifiers for management

+**Resource Access Flow:**
+1. When a tenant operation requires a specific resource:
+   - The Worker looks up resource mapping in D1
+   - Resource credentials are retrieved and decrypted
+   - Worker connects to the appropriate resource
+2. Complete isolation between tenant resources is maintained

+**Resource Management:**
+1. Resources are scaled based on subscription tier
+2. Resource usage is monitored
+3. Resources can be reconfigured when subscription changes
+4. Resources are preserved during account deactivation

+**Implementation Approach:**
+- Provisioning implemented in the ResourceProvisioningDomain module
+- Credential encryption/decryption handled securely
+- Resource pooling for optimal performance
+- Background provisioning tasks for non-blocking operation

 ## Subscription and Billing Logic

 ### Subscription Management